-Tea is a comfort drink that eases with symptoms of diabetes, boosts immunity, uplift energy, regulates blood pressure and improves circulation.
-Studies have disclosed that the holistic benefits of tea is best experienced when you drink it without adding milk which includes:
+Tea is a comfort drink that eases symptoms of diabetes, boosts immunity, uplifts energy, regulates blood pressure, and improves circulation.
+Studies have disclosed that the holistic benefits of tea are best experienced when you drink it without adding milk which includes:

 - Enhances insulin sensitivity

 - Lowers the risk of cardiovascular disease